A cup of Pumpkin Cream Cold Brew makes it feel like fall even when it’s warm outside. This trendy coffee

 Once you have your cold brew coffee and cold foam, you can assemble your

 - First, fill a glass with ice cubes all the way to the top.

 - Pour cold brew about ¾ or ⅞ of the way full, depending on how much foam you’d like to add.

 - Sweeten with your favorite simple syrup, to taste.

 - Top with the pumpkin spice cold foam.
 If you like, add another sprinkle of pumpkin pie spice on top of the cold brew.

 If you like, you can stir the two together or sip your coffee through the foam to get a little bit in each sip.
-Either way, it’s the perfect drink for this time of year!
+Either way, it’s the perfect

 At Starbucks, the Pumpkin Cream Cold Brew is sweetened with two pumps of vanilla syrup.
 You can request for it to be unsweetened; however, the cream on top is slightly sweet as well.

 Pumpkin cold foam includes heavy cream, sugar, pumpkin puree, pumpkin pie spice and a hint of vanilla extract.